redislabs-training/ru204/ru102js/project/README.md

-# RU102JS Redis for JavaScript Developers
+# RediSolar for Node.js

 # Introduction

-This repository contains the codebase for the Redis University RU102JS course.
-It contains the source code for the RediSolar application used by the programming challenges on the course, plus other example code.
+This is the sample application codebase for RU102JS, Redis for JavaScript developers at [Redis University](https://university.redislabs.com).

-Sign up for the latest run of RU102JS at [Redis University](https://university.redislabs.com).
+Solutions to the course programming challenges can be found on the `solutions` branch.

 # Prerequisites